sourcegraph/handbook/content/departments/data-analytics/event-level-data.md

 ## How is the data stored/protected?

+Sensitive data/PII exfiltration, intentional or not, is a significant concern, as in the past we have had customers object strongly to even semi-obfuscated test data based on provided samples in our public repositories.
+Best-effort manual monitoring and best practices alone is likely an insufficient guarantee.

+The biggest risk vector for PII leakage are string fields, as numeric data is unlikely to be sensitive (at least for Sourcegraph).
+The strongest guarantees can be offered if we redact all string fields from events metadata, unless denoted otherwise - this is an approach taken by CockroachDB[^1] that we will adopt by making our internal event logging APIs strongly typed in a way that forces differentiation of sensitive data from non-sensitive data.

 Data will be encrypted while in motion from each managed instance to Sourcegraph.
-Refer to [this RFC](https://docs.google.com/document/d/1N9aO0uTlvwXI7FzdPjIUCn_d1tRkJUfsc0urWigRf6s/edit#) for the most up to date architecture.
+Refer to [this diagram](https://www.figma.com/file/H8ipJVvKEWbx5TqnGDsjXU/Event-Logging-Everywhere-Architecture?type=whiteboard&node-id=0%3A1&t=ZqpoQjFDSXioYpwU-1) for the most up-to-date architecture.

+[^1]: The Go library https://github.com/cockroachdb/redact uses special markers to indicate what strings/parts of strings are safe and not safe, requiring developers to explicitly mark their strings as safe or face redaction.
+This particular API design allows for const strings to automatically be considered safe in most use cases.